 It follows that our objective will be to concentrate on creating and nurturing a limited number of strong, rich institutional relationships.

-The University will normally consider collaborative programmes only in disciplines in which it has subject expertise and the active and willing engagement of a University department in a cognate subject area is a normal prerequisite.
+The University will normally consider collaborative programmes only in disciplines in which it has subject expertise and the active and willing engagement of a University School in a cognate subject area is a normal prerequisite.
 However, in the case of programmes meeting criterion 4(c) above, provision in other disciplines may be considered as long as appropriate subject expertise can be built into the partnership arrangements.

 It is expected that staff in a partner institution teaching on a validated programme will be engaged in scholarship and up-to-date with developments in their subject.

-Policy towards Foundation Degrees:

-Loughborough University is willing to consider the validation of Foundation Degree programmes at Further Education Colleges in the East Midlands, provided that any arrangements entered into accord with the University's Policy on Collaborative Programmes.

-The University will expect any FD programme proposed for validation to take full account of the 'defining characteristics' of Foundation Degrees1 and will require arrangements for articulation with at least one Honours degree programme to be in place before validation can proceed.

-The University has no plans to deliver Foundation Degree programmes itself.

-1 Handbook for the review of foundation degrees in England 2004-05 (QAA, 2004)
+With the exception of Loughborough College, the University will not validate Foundation Degrees at Further Education Colleges.

 .2 Procedures for the Approval, Monitoring and Review of Collaborative Provision